Fast quantum circuit cutting with randomized measurements: Fast circuit cutting with randomized measurements

 Eq.~\eqref{eq:channel_expec_expression} suggests a sampling-based approach to wire cutting by randomly inserting channels on the wires to be ``cut".
 This idea is depicted in Fig.~\ref{fig:flowchart}, and is realized by the procedure described in Algorithm~\ref{alg:alg_1} in Appendix~\ref{sec:pseudocode}.
 The following theorem then bounds the overhead incurred from using this method to perform wire-cutting on a natural example of a clustered circuit.
 Once again, we ignore the classical time to compute the post-processing function $f$ in the statement of this theorem. \begin{theorem}[Bipartitioning circuits] Let $C$ be a size-$m$ quantum circuit acting on $n$ qubits which is a composition of circuits $C_A,C_B$ acting non-trivially on sets of qubits $A,B\subseteq [n]$, respectively.
 If $|A\cap B|\leq k$, then quantum computation using $C$ can be simulated to within accuracy $\veps$ in time $O(4^k (m+k^2)/\veps^2)$ by a quantum circuit acting on at most $\max\{|A|, |B|\}$ qubits using the procedure described in Algorithm~\ref{alg:alg_1}. \end{theorem}

 The proof of the theorem is given in Appendix~\ref{sec:proof_of_bipartition_theorem}.
 The theorem follows from Lemma~\ref{lem:main_channel_lem} by using the fact that random $k$-qubit Clifford operators: (i) form a unitary $3$-design~\cite{kueng2015stabilizer3design, webb2017clifford, zhu2017clifford}, (ii) can be sampled efficiently~\cite{vandenberg2021simple}, and (iii) can be implemented using poly-depth circuits~\cite{aaronson2004improvedsimulation}.
 We remark that while random Clifford operations on many qubits can be challenging to implement in practice, we expect they may be feasible for small values of $k$, which is the regime suitable for efficient circuit cutting.
+Additionally, though we appeal to Hoeffding's inequality to bound the sample complexity in our proof, it may be possible to achieve a better scaling in terms of $k$ for certain applications where the variance of the observables is non-trivially bounded, which we leave as a possible direction for future work.

 When $|A|\approx |B| \approx n/2$ and $k$ is a small constant, this technique effectively doubles the number of qubits which can be simulated given a quantum device.
 In Table~\ref{tab:circuit_cutting_comparison} we compare the overheads of several circuit cutting methods assuming tightness of the upper bounds shown in each respective work (see Sec.~\ref{sec:numerical_comparison} for numerical evidence that this is approximately the case for the wire cutting method in Ref.~\cite{peng2020simulating}).
 In the table, the setting being considered is a special case of that in Theorem~\ref{thm:main_theorem_bipartition}: we have a composition of two circuits acting on wires belonging to overlapping sets $A$ and $B$ with $|A|=|B|=n/2+k$, and the goal is to run the quantum computation using a device limited to $n/2+k$ wires.
 The scenario is depicted in the left-hand side of Fig.~\ref{fig:flowchart}.
 To enable the comparison with gate-cutting methods, it is necessary that we assume each circuit satisfies a certain sparseness property, introduced in Ref.~\cite{bravyi2016improvedsimulation}.
 Namely, we assume that the qubits in $A\cap B$ participate in at most $D$ multi-qubit gates.
 Otherwise, gate-cutting methods may incur an unbounded overhead to accomplish the simulation task.